Mortuary Temple of Pharaoh HatshepsutDeir el Bahri - Theban Mortuary Temples - T vs MT - Thebes - The Places

 Who: Designed and built by High Steward and Architect Senenmut on behalf of Pharaoh Hatshepsut.
 For more details about Senenmut, click here.
 To discover the Tombs, yes there is more than one, that Senenmut constructed for himself, click here.

 Why: Designed to serve as part of Pharaoh Hatshepsut’s Mortuary Complex that would keep her Cult alive after her death.
 To learn more about the Mortuary Temple’s Cult click here.
+It was known as her Northern Sanctuary, while her Southern Sanctuary was her Sacred Barque Shrine or Temple which was added to and became Luxor Temple.
+Even the original name for Luxor Temple reflects this, “Ipet Resut” literally the Southern Sanctuary.
+Both locations were places for the Theban Triad to visit during the Ancient Festivals of rejuvenation and renewal.

 What: Created as part of Pharaoh Hatshepsut’s Mortuary Complex and dedicated to the God Amun, the Temple is referred to as a Garden for her Father Amun.
 It is considered today to be one of the finest remaining examples in Egypt.
 To learn more about Mortuary Temple’s and their Complexes, click here.